Love French Food

 How To Choose The Type Of Short Crust Pastry Needed

-1. For savory pies and quiches, or fruits with a very juicy nature such as plums, the pastry to use is the shortcrust pastry or the paté brisée.
+1. For savory pies and quiches, or for very juicy fruits such as plums, the pastry to use is shortcrust pastry or pâté brisée.

-2. For sweet tarts such as lemon tart or raspberry tart etc. the paté brisée sucrée is the perfect one to use.
+2. For sweet tarts such as lemon tart or raspberry tart, pâté brisée sucrée is the perfect choice.

 Secrets For Making Foolproof French Pastry Recipes

 • For all French pastry recipes, the ingredients are so important.
 We need to get it right.
-The French use a special low gluten flour, but you can produce a good pastry using all-purpose flour if you cannot buy French flour.
+The French use a special low-gluten flour, but you can produce a good pastry using all-purpose flour if you cannot buy French flour.

-• The French also use unsalted butter, and this gives a crisp texture but, you can use three parts butter to one part vegetable fat, which produces a light crisp pastry to be proud of.
+• The French also use unsalted butter, and this gives a crisp texture, but you can use three parts butter to one part vegetable fat, which produces a light, crisp pastry to be proud of.

 • You can either make your pastry by hand or in a food processor.
 However, it is really a good idea to make it by hand, to begin with, so as to learn the skill of making a good pastry, to get the feel of the pastry in your hands, and to learn the basics first.
-"Il faut mettre la main a la pate!"
+"Il faut mettre la main à la pâte!"
 Get your hands dirty!

-• If you choose to make your pastry recipes in a food processor, do not overdo it, just mix for a short time or the pastry will be hard.
+• If you choose to make your pastry recipes in a food processor, do not overdo it; just mix for a short time or the pastry will be hard.

 How To Get The Dough Into The Pastry Pan Successfully

-1. Pre-heat the oven to 190°C (375°F/Gas 5)
+1. Preheat the oven to 190°C (375°F/Gas 5)

 2. Prepare your flan tin by lightly greasing it if that is what you are using.
-If using a pie pan that is made of stoneware there is no need to grease it.
+If using a pie pan that is made of stoneware, there is no need to grease it.
 An 8-inch flan tin is suitable for most flans or quiches.
-Choose smaller ones for individual tarts etc. A straight-sided flan tin with a loose bottom is the best (more traditional) to use for a quiche.
+Choose smaller ones for individual tarts, etc. A straight-sided flan tin with a loose bottom is the best (more traditional) to use for a quiche.

 3. Roll out your pastry just a little larger than the flan tin.
 To do this, you can reverse roll the pastry onto the rolling pin, hoping it won't break!
 But no worries if it does, just lightly press it back together.